project-open-data/csv-to-api/README.md

 Usage
 -----

-1. Download *CSV to API*.
-2. Copy `class.csv-to-api.inc.php` and `index.php` to your web server.
+1. Copy `class.csv-to-api.inc.php` and `index.php` to your web server.
-3. Load a CSV file via the URL `index.php`, using the arguments below.
+2. Load a CSV file via the URL `index.php`, using the arguments below.

 Arguments
 ---------